Paul Ford

 Emotion provides the earliest signal that proportion is being lost.

 Emotion is information.
-It reveals where the internal model no longer matches reality.
+It marks where the internal model no longer matches reality, often before a system can explain what’s wrong in words or metrics.

-- Anger signals an injury or obstruction that demands redress.
+• Anger flags injury or obstruction that demands correction.

-- Sadness signals a significant loss that calls for withdrawal and adjustment.
+• Sadness flags loss that calls for withdrawal and adjustment.

-- Trust signals a reliable source of safety or support.
+• Trust flags a reliable source of safety or support.

-- Disgust signals contamination that must be rejected or expelled.
+• Disgust flags contamination that must be rejected or expelled.

-- Anticipation signals an approaching change that needs preparation.
+• Anticipation flags an approaching change that needs preparation.

-- Surprise signals an unexpected event that requires rapid orientation
+• Surprise flags unexpected change that requires rapid orientation.

-These signals surface earliest at the edges of a system; precisely where reality arrives before leadership feels it.
+These signals surface earliest at the edges of a system, where reality arrives before the system feels it.
 When those who sense clearest are dismissed or silenced, the system loses contact with itself.

 Emotion detects.
 Behaviour corrects.